MFlowCode/MFC/README.md

 # Authors

-  This is the documentation for the MFC.
+  This is the documentation for the MFC (Multi-component Flow Code).
   The MFC is a simulation software for multi-component, multi-phase, and bubbly flows.
 MFC was developed at Caltech by a group of post-doctoral scientists and graduate research students